-The Kubota D1703-M-DI engine is a Diesel engine, 4-stroke, 3-cylinder, 1-2-3 firing order, placed vertically, compression ratio 20:1, displacement 1.647 liters, maximum capacity 22.7 kW power, etc. The engine uses a unified combustion chamber, has a ω -shaped piston top cutout, and injects fuel directly onto the piston top, creating a swirling movement of the gas flow, optimizing the process. mix the mixture, thus reducing up to 50% of PM particles compared to level 2 of the EPA standard.
-Thanks to the MoS2 plating layer on the valve body and piston, noise is reduced by 1-2 dBA compared to a conventional engine.
-Manufactured by the Japanese company Kubota and used on tractors type L3408VN (Figure 1) of KUBOTA, Japan.
+The Kubota D1703-M-DI engine is a diesel engine with a 4-stroke, 3-cylinder, 1-2-3 firing order, placed vertically, compression ratio of

+20:1, displacement of 1.647 liters, and maximum capacity of 22.7 kW power, etc. The engine uses a unified combustion chamber, has a ω -shaped piston top cutout, and injects fuel directly onto the piston top, creating a swirling movement of the gas flow, optimizing the process.
+Mix the mixture, thus reducing up to 50% of PM particles compared to level 2 of the EPA standard.
+The MoS2 plating layer on the valve body and piston reduces noise by 1-2 dBA compared to a conventional engine.
+It is manufactured by the Japanese company Kubota and is used on tractors, such as L3408VN (Figure 1), in KUBOTA, Japan.
 The D1703-M-DI engine complies with temporary regulations on EPA (US) tier 4 exhaust standards and EU (European) stage 3A standards passed in 2012 and has been recognized by the European market.